 PLEASE CHECK THIS PAGE OFTEN; NEW SCHOLARSHIPS ARE ADDED AS FUNDING IS RECEIVED.

-Please use the applications below to apply for our Queens College Foundation scholarships.
+Please use the applications below to apply for Queens College Foundation scholarships.
+For scholarships that do not have individual applications, use the Queens College Foundation Internal Scholarship Application.
 Please be aware of deadlines, as they vary from one scholarship to another.

 *Previous Linakis Scholarship winners are discouraged from applying.